D00dGuy07/OpenGLFramework/README.md

 # OpenGLFramework
 This is my OpenGL rendering framework.
 It has a few demos for testing included.
 Whenever I implement a new big feature, I usually create a new test demo as well.
-ComputeVertices is the latest one.
+InstancedCube is the latest one.
 Here is a list:

+* InstancedCube
+	* A 3D scene where you can fly around in an area with over one million colored cubes
 * ComputeVertices
 	* A plane with variable resolution and every frame, a compute shader moves around the vertices with a simplex noise function.
 * ComputeTexture